 Before you can determine the limit on your credit, you must first figure your total taxable income from all sources before the deduction for personal exemptions.
-This is the amount shown on line 40 of Form 1040.
+This is the amount shown on line 41 of Form 1040 (minus any amount of Form 8914, line 2).
 Then for each category of income, you must figure your taxable income from sources outside the United States.